-Typically, SQL statements issued by OLTP applications operate on relatively few rows at a time.
-If an index can point to the exact rows that are required, then Oracle can construct an accurate plan to access those rows efficiently through the shortest possible path.
+Typically, SQL statements issued by online transaction processing (OLTP) applications operate on relatively few rows at a time.
+If an index can point to the exact rows that are required, then Oracle Database can construct an accurate plan to access those rows efficiently through the shortest possible path.
 In decision support system (DSS) environments, selectivity is less important, because they often access most of a table's rows.
 In such situations, full table scans are common, and indexes are not even used.
-This book is primarily focussed on OLTP-type applications.
-For detailed information on DSS and mixed environments, see the Oracle Database Data Warehousing Guide.
+This book is primarily focussed on OLTP applications.

 During the evaluation process, the query optimizer reviews statistics gathered on the system to determine the best data access path and other considerations.
 You can override the execution plan of the query optimizer with hints inserted in SQL statement.

 Effective data collection and analysis is essential for identifying and correcting performance problems.
-Oracle provides a number of tools that allow a performance engineer to gather information regarding database performance.
-In addition to gathering data, Oracle provides tools to monitor performance, diagnose problems, and tune applications.
+Oracle Database provides several tools that allow a performance engineer to gather information regarding database performance.
+In addition to gathering data, Oracle Database provides tools to monitor performance, diagnose problems, and tune applications.

-The Oracle gathering and monitoring features are mainly automatic, managed by an Oracle background processes.
+The Oracle Database gathering and monitoring features are mainly automatic, managed by Oracle background processes.
 To enable automatic statistics collection and automatic performance features, the

 STATISTICS_LEVEL initialization parameter must be set to

 ALL.
-You can administer and display the output of the gathering and tuning tools with Oracle Enterprise Manager, or with APIs and views.
-For ease of use and to take advantage of its numerous automated monitoring and diagnostic tools, Oracle Enterprise Manager Database Control is recommended.
+You can administer and display the output of the gathering and tuning tools with Oracle Enterprise Manager Cloud Control (Cloud Control), or with APIs and views.
+For ease of use and to take advantage of its numerous automated monitoring and diagnostic tools, Cloud Control is recommended.

-Oracle Database 2 Day DBA for information about using Oracle Enterprise Manager to manage Oracle Database
+Oracle Database 2 Day DBA to learn how to use Cloud Control to manage Oracle Database

-Oracle Database 2 Day + Performance Tuning Guide for information about using Oracle Enterprise Manager to tune the performance of Oracle Database
+Oracle Database 2 Day + Performance Tuning Guide to learn how to use Cloud Control to tune database performance

 Oracle Database PL/SQL Packages and Types Reference for detailed information on the

-SQLAccess Advisor provides advice on materialized views, indexes, and materialized view logs.
-See "Automatic SQL Tuning Features" and "Overview of the SQL Access Advisor in the DBMS_ADVISOR Package" for information on SQLAccess Advisor.
+SQL Access Advisor provides advice on materialized views, indexes, and materialized view logs.
+See Oracle Database SQL Tuning Guide.

 Server-generated alerts automatically provide notifications when impending problems are detected.
-See Oracle Database Administrator's Guide for information about monitoring the operation of the database with server-generated alerts.
+See Oracle Database Administrator's Guide to learn how to monitor the operation of the database with server-generated alerts.

-Additional advisors that can be launched from Oracle Enterprise Manager, such as memory advisors to optimize memory for an instance.
+Additional advisors that can be launched from Oracle Enterprise Manager Cloud Control (Cloud Control), such as memory advisors to optimize memory for an instance.
 The memory advisors are commonly used when automatic memory management is not set up for the database.
 Other advisors are used to optimize mean time to recovery (MTTR), shrinking of segments, and undo tablespace settings.
-For information about using advisors that are available with Oracle Enterprise Manager, see Oracle Database 2 Day + Performance Tuning Guide.
+To learn about the advisors available with Cloud Control, see Oracle Database 2 Day + Performance Tuning Guide.

-The Database Performance page in Oracle Enterprise Manager displays host, instance service time, and throughput information for real time monitoring and diagnosis.
+The Database Performance page in Cloud Control displays host, instance service time, and throughput information for real time monitoring and diagnosis.
 The page can be set to refresh automatically in selected intervals or manually.
-For information about the Database Performance page, see Oracle Database 2 Day + Performance Tuning Guide.
+To learn about the Database Performance page, see Oracle Database 2 Day + Performance Tuning Guide.

-This section describes additional Oracle tools that can be used for determining performance problems.
+This section describes additional Oracle Database tools that you can use for determining performance problems.

-V$ views are the performance information sources used by all Oracle performance tuning tools.
+V$ views are the performance information sources used by all Oracle Database performance tuning tools.
 The

 V$ views are based on memory structures initialized at instance startup.
-The memory structures, and the views that represent them, are automatically maintained by Oracle throughout the life of the instance.
-See Chapter 10, "Instance Tuning Using Performance Views" for information diagnosing tuning problems using the
+The memory structures, and the views that represent them, are automatically maintained by Oracle Database for the life of the instance.